Acceleration Cuts • MILP • LLM + Evolution

 MCND17%

-Sources: abstract & appendix of the arXiv manuscript.
+Sources: abstract and appendix of the arXiv manuscript.
 See arXiv / PDF.

 Problem (informal).
 On an n × n grid, place axis-aligned rectangular tiles (no overlaps) so that each row and each column has exactly one uncovered unit square (“hole”).
 Minimize the number of tiles.